-Language technology platform developed for Latvian public sector to enable multilingualism in the government's e-services and help automate translation process for civil service and ensure data security.
+Language technology platform Hugo.lv helps to enable multilingualism in the government's e-services and automate translation process for civil service.

 Most Latvian public sector and e-service content was only provided in the official language of Latvia, which limited access to information for expats, foreign partners, etc. Additionally, since the information was only available in written form, it was not accessible to people with sight disabilities.
 Another pressing need for the government was to automate civil service translation workflow, as this requires a high volume of translation.
 Oftentimes, text translated by public administration is sensitive and confidential such as, for example, translations for procurement documentation, contracts, etc. Generic online translation service providers do not pay enough attention to data privacy and security.
 A translation platform owned by the state would manage the processed data, thus ensuring that sensitive data is not leaked.

 With all the aforementioned challenges faced by the Latvian public and civil service, the Latvian Government, represented by the Culture Information Systems Centre reached out to Tilde to develop a multi-language technology platform which had to resolve two challenges simultaneously – increase accessibility to public services for expats, foreign partners, and people with visual impairment, as well as help automate the translation process for the civil service.

 Tilde developed Hugo.lv – the Latvian state administration language technology platform that is freely accessible to every resident of Latvia.
 It offers three main functionalities: text translation, speech recognition (audio to text), and speech synthesis (text to audio).
 Via API, it is integrated into various state administration platforms and websites to facilitate multi-lingual access to e-administration data and e-services.
 In addition, it includes the management and digitalisation of language resources.